Calculus of constructions: Usage

-The CoC has been developed alongside the Coq proof assistant.
-As features were added (or possible liabilities removed) to the theory, they became available in Coq.
+The CoC has been developed alongside the Rocq proof assistant.
+As features were added (or possible liabilities removed) to the theory, they became available in Rocq.

-Variants of the CoC are used in other proof assistants, such as Matita.
+Variants of the CoC are used in other proof assistants, such as Matita and Lean.

 The basics of the calculus of constructions

 The calculus of constructions can be considered an extension of the Curry–Howard isomorphism.
 The Curry–Howard isomorphism associates a term in the simply typed lambda calculus with each natural-deduction proof in intuitionistic propositional logic.
 The calculus of constructions extends this isomorphism to proofs in the full intuitionistic predicate calculus, which includes proofs of quantified statements (which we will also call "propositions").

 Terms

 A term in the calculus of constructions is constructed using the following rules: